Things to consider when choosing courses

 For credit recovery, almost all of the core courses required for graduation are normally offered in summer school.
-For original credit, courses required for graduation that are NOT aligned with TAKS or STAAR END-OF-COURSE exams are normally offered in summer school.
+For correspondence credit, courses required for graduation that are NOT aligned with the STAAR END-OF-COURSE exams are normally offered in summer school.

-GISD is exploring several ways that students may earn credit for selected courses online.
+GISD offers several ways that students may earn credit for selected courses online.
 Students who wish to pursue online courses need to have good reading comprehension skills and good computer skills.

 For identified students who are not on track to graduate on time, online courses may be offered during regular class periods during the school day.
 In these situations, students are not required to pay a fee for each course, and most of the instruction is delivered through a computer with a teacher available for assistance in the classroom.

-Priority will be given to seniors, juniors and over aged students regardless of their grade level.
-Specific criteria must be met in order to be eligible for the Academic Intervention Program.
+Priority will be given to seniors, juniors and over-aged students regardless of their grade level.
+Specific criteria must be met in order to be eligible for online intervention opportunities.
 Please contact a high school campus counselor for additional details.
-Principal and counselor approval required.

 Online courses may also be offered outside the school day or in conjunction with summer school.
 These types of online courses outside the school day are designed to be more flexible by relaxing certain attendance requirements, allowing students to start and finish at different times, and allowing students to receive instruction and complete some of the assignments on computers at home or in locations outside the school building.
 When students take an online course outside the school day most of the instruction (assignments and tests) is delivered through the computer instead of by a teacher.